• First African American woman to earn a medical degree at a time when advanced education for women was rare.

 • Wrote Book of Medical Discourses about medical care for women and children.

-Rebecca was born free (not into slavery) in Delaware in about 1833 to Absolum and Matilda Davis.
-She was raised by an aunt in Pennsylvania who had a profound effect on Rebecca.
-The aunt was the person in the community to whom everyone came for medical assistance, and as a result of watching her aunt, Rebecca wrote that when she began work she knew it had to be in a field where she could “relieve the sufferings of others.”
+Rebecca was raised by an aunt in Pennsylvania who had a profound effect on Rebecca.
+The aunt was the person in the community to whom everyone came for medical assistance, She had no medical training, but she studied under other women who knew what to do about cuts, broken bones, and illnesses.
+As a result of watching her aunt, Rebecca wrote that when she began work she knew it had to be in a field where she could “relieve the sufferings of others.”

 Dr. Rebecca Davis Lee Crumpler died in 1895 in Fairview, Massachusetts.

-I have recently added the story of her husband, Arthur Crumpler.
+Arthur Crumpler‘s story is now posted on my site, too.
 This story was brought to my attention by H. Lee Price, a mathematician who became interested in the Crumplers.
 Thank you, Lee!